justinmassiot/svnhooks/README.md

 * hooktype.**8x** => after-operation processing (e-mails, auto-commit, etc.)
 * hooktype.**9x** => post server-side operation

+Hint 1: Be consistent in the choice of your filenames because it will then determine the order of execution!
+In our example scripts we always use a `hook-type.12.*` name format.

-_Not all suffixes are valid for all hook types._ Please only use suffixes that are appropriate in the context of the hook.
+Hint 2: _Not all suffixes are valid for all hook types._ Please only use suffixes that are appropriate in the context of the hook.

-Example script names:
+Example of "good" script names:
 * pre-commit.31
 * pre-commit.51.sh
 * post-commit.81.py